DamageBDD

 Behaviour Driven Development At Planetary Scale.

-DamageBDD - Behavior verification at planetary scale.
+DamageBDD - Behaviour verification at planetary scale.

 DamageBDD is a platform that unlocks the cross functional collaborative power of BDD (Behaviour Driven Development).